NATIONAL PAUL BUNYAN DAY

 On June 28th, we remember fondly the tales of the big blue ox and a mighty lumberjack.
 It is National Paul Bunyan Day!

 Described as a giant and a lumberjack of unusual skill, Paul Bunyan is one of the most famous North American folklore heroes.
 In the tales, Paul Bunyan was almost always accompanied by his companion, Babe the Blue Ox.

 First appearing in print in 1906, in a story published by Northern Michigan journalist James MacGillivray, Bunyan’s character originated in folktales circulated among lumberjacks in the Northeastern United States and Eastern Canada.
 One account states that the tales began during the Papineau Rebellion of 1837.
-In 1914, the stories were reworked by William Laughead, for a logging company’s advertising campaign.
+In 1914, William Laughhead reworked the stories for a logging company’s advertising campaign.
 The campaign breathed new life into the growing legendary character of Paul Bunyan.
 It was the 1922 edition of Laughead’s tales that inspired many others and soon the character’s plaid shirt and far-fetched characteristics spread across all of the United States and Canada.

 Many cities in the north-central section of the United States, claim the title as the official home of Paul Bunyan.

 Read one or several of the Paul Bunyan tales.
 Share your adventures as you find the various statues dedicated to this folklore hero.
 Use #NationalPaulBunyanDay to share on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar!®